sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 #### CoPP Configurations

-CoPP will be extended as follows for trapping VRRPs:
+CoPP will be extended as follows for trapping VRRPs.
+Whether to install it depends on the FEATURE|vrrp table in Config DB.
+If the VRRP state is enabled, it will be installed; otherwise, it will not be installed.
 ```
   "trap.group.vrrp": {
     "cir":"300",